graph-cn/ngbatis-docs/docs/en/dev-example/dao-basic.md

   // Regardless of whether the attribute is empty or not,
   // if there is a corresponding ID value in the database,
-  // other properties will be overwritten public void insert( Person person ) {
+  //   no changes will be made
+  public void insert( Person person ) {
     dao.insert( person );
   }

+  // Write only non empty properties
+  // if there is a corresponding ID value in the database,
+  //   no changes will be made
-  // Write only non empty properties public void insertSelective( Person preson ) {
+  public void insertSelective( Person preson ) {
     dao.insertSelective( person );
   }